Asian elephant: Taxonomy

-Carl Linnaeus proposed the scientific name Elephas maximus in 1758 for an elephant from Ceylon.
+Carl Linnaeus proposed the scientific name Elephas maximus in 1758 in the 10th edition of Systema Naturae, the foundational work of modern zoological taxonomy.
+Carl Linnaeus based his description on a variety of sources and specimens, some of which were later shown to be African elephants.
+Linnaeus's description heavily relied on a 1693 description of an elephant skeleton by John Ray.
+This skeleton still exists within the collection of the Natural History Museum of the University of Florence, and almost certainly represents that of Hansken, a female Asian elephant from Sri Lanka that toured Europe in the 17th century.
+This specimen was declared to be the lectotype specimen for the species in 2014.
 Elephas indicus was proposed by Georges Cuvier in 1798, who described an elephant from India.
 Coenraad Jacob Temminck named an elephant from Sumatra Elephas sumatranus in 1847.
 Frederick Nutter Chasen classified all three as subspecies of the Asian elephant in 1940.
-These three subspecies are currently recognised as valid taxa.
+These three subspecies are recognised as valid taxa.
 Results of phylogeographic and morphological analyses indicate that the Sri Lankan and Indian elephants are not distinct enough to warrant classification as separate subspecies.